Goal tracking methods compared: how to pick the one that fits

-Most people pick the wrong tracking method for their goal type
+Goal tracking methods compared: most people pick the wrong one for their goal type

 You set a goal, pick a tracking method, and wonder three weeks later why the spreadsheet sits untouched.
 When accountability frameworks are compared on what actually drives results, the gap is staggering.
-Williamson, Swann, and colleagues’ 2022 meta-analysis of goal-setting in sport found that the type of tracking method matters far more than most people realize: process-based tracking produced an effect size of d = 1.36, while outcome-based tracking barely moved the needle at d = 0.09 [1].
-That’s a massive gap — process tracking produced what researchers classify as a “very large” effect, while outcome tracking showed almost no measurable impact on performance.
+Williamson, Swann, and colleagues’ 2022 meta-analysis of goal-setting in sport found that the type of tracking method matters far more than most people realize [1].
+In that sport-setting research, process-based tracking produced an effect size of d = 1.36, while outcome-based tracking barely moved the needle at d = 0.09.
+That is a massive gap: process tracking produced what researchers classify as a “very large” effect, while outcome tracking showed almost no measurable impact on performance.

 When progress tracking systems are compared on this basis, the right match between method and goal type changes everything.
 This article breaks down five major tracking approaches on the dimensions that matter most for different goal types.